It was 6pm at our hostel in Brisbane and I had just got back from work to find a few people happily lounging around in our back yard hippie shed.

 Running through Gatwick Airport and pleading to be let on the plane to Munich, then turning round and seeing your partner waddling towards you in his socks, with one hand on his trousers and the other holding his belt and shoes, because he was stopped in security.

 It’s these little feelings you forget all about, because when someone asks you, “what was your favourite part of travelling?”, these aren’t the moments you talk about.
-But they are the ones you suddenly remember, and you stop what you’re doing and smile.
+But they are the ones that make travel what it is.
+They’re the ones you suddenly remember, and you stop what you’re doing and smile.